becem-gharbi/nuxt-auth/docs/configuration/email.md

 ## Template Customization

-Default templates are provided for email verification and password reset.
+Default [templates](https://github.com/becem-gharbi/nuxt-auth/tree/main/src/runtime/templates) are provided for email verification and password reset.
 To customize them, `email.templates` config option is provided.
-Templates can be added as html file with path relative to the `srcDir`.
+Templates can be added as HTML files with paths relative to the `srcDir`.

-Exposed variables below can be injected with [mustache](https://github.com/janl/mustache.js) syntax.
+The variables below are injected with [mustache](https://github.com/janl/mustache.js) syntax:

-- **name** - The user's name
+- **name** - The user's name.
-- **link** - for redirection
+- **link** - for redirection.
-- **validityInMinutes** - equals to accessToken maxAge.
+- **validityInMinutes** - equals to `email.actionTimeout`.

-It's recommended to use [maily.to](https://maily.to/) to build well designed templates.
+It's recommended to use [maily.to](https://maily.to/) to build well-designed templates.

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({